itcambridge/LVX/AUTH-SETUP.md

 1. Users can sign in via:
    - Google OAuth
-   - Email OTP (coming soon)
    - Anonymous (continue without signing in)

 2. After authentication, users complete the onboarding process:
    - Profile information (name, bio, avatar)
    - Skills and interests

-3. User data is stored in the database and the user is redirected to the home page
+3. User data is stored in your existing database tables and the user is redirected to the home page

 ## API Endpoints